Abigail Szkutak

 3rd YeaR Ph.D.
 Student

-Esther Anene is a second-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
+Esther Anene is a third-year Ph.D. student in the Clinical Psychology program at Teachers College, Columbia University.
 After graduating from the University of Southern California with a B.A. in Psychology and a M.S. in Neuroimaging and Informatics, Esther spent two years working at the Precision Psychiatry and Translational Neuroscience Lab at Stanford University, where she coordinated studies investigating the neural circuitry underlying symptoms of depression and anxiety.
 Esther later worked as a research assistant on the Adolescent Brain Cognitive Development Study at Yale University.
 She is interested in investigating the behavioral and biological mechanisms underlying emotion dysregulation in mood and anxiety disorders, as well as the elements of therapeutic change, to inform more targeted treatments.

 Research Assistants